nishapoonia798/nishapoonia798/README.md

 # Hi there 👋
 I am Nisha Poonia, a passionate Software Developer focused on **Cloud Automation** and **Cybersecurity**, currently building secure and scalable cloud-native applications.

+🚀 Currently working on: **ZenithCare** – A Full-Stack Hospital Appointment Booking System to modernize healthcare bookings.
 🌱 I’m skilled in deploying and managing infrastructure using **AWS** and **GCP**, and automating workflows with tools like **Terraform** and **Python scripts**.
 🛡️ I’m diving deep into **Networking** with technologies like **Palo Alto**, **Fortinet**, and **Cloud Security Practices**.
 📚 Actively learning: **Ethical Hacking**, **GCP Networking**, and **Cloud Security Frameworks**.